 Following the #WhyIsMyCurriculumWhite movement, we acknowledge that psychology needs to diversify itself.
 This website aims to be a small step towards doing that.
 For an overview of BME psychology see here.

 Why do you call psychological work by BME people: BME psychology?
 BME refers to Black Asian Minoritzed Ethnic and seeks to serve as a proxy to identify those disadvantaged by structural racism against those privileged by it (white people).

 For many BME psychologists, there is no such thing as ‘BME psychology’.
 The psychology done by psychologists who happen to be BME does not necessarily differ to that done by a psychologist who is not.
-Both BME and white psychologists have done both good and bad psychological work.
-Therefore we do not mean to imply that a psychologists’ ethnicity should be the defining factor about their work or that their work will be inherently anti-racist or unique in any other way.
+Both BME and white psychologists have done good and bad psychological work.
+We do not mean to imply that a psychologists’ ‘race’ should be the defining factor about their work.
+Nor that their work will be inherently anti-racist or unique in any other way.
 There is a danger in ‘othering’ psychologists who happen to be BME.
 We must avoid this.

 Harding argues that marginalized people are in a privileged position to access “objective truth” (she writes about science), because marginalized groups learn the dominant viewpoint while experiencing its limitations, and hence are in the best position to see its limitations.

 Therefore psychologists who are BME are more likely than white psychologists to know 1) the limitations of psychology including in explaining all people’s behaviour (and not just White, westerner’s), psychology’s historical and explicit racism and psychology’s current poor conceptualization of it and 2) the workings, breadth and depth of racism.
 Some BME psychologists agree with this (e.g., Association of Black Psychologists which was founded in 1968 (pg.
 319): “Members of the Association have pledged themselves to the realization that they are Black people first and psychologists second”).